Multivariate Extremes Over a Random Number of Observations

-We repeat the simulation and estimation steps for different values of the dependence parameters $\alpha$ and $\psi$ and different sample sizes.
-Precisely, we consider $\alpha=0.5, 0.633, 0.767,0.9$ and $15$ equally spaced values in $[0.1,1]$ for $\psi$ and $n=50,100$.
-We repeat this experiment (considering different values of the parameters and sample sizes) $1000$ times and we compute a Monte Carlo approximation of the Mean Integrated Squared Error (MISE), i.e.,
+We repeat the simulation and estimation steps for different values of the model parameters $\alpha$, $\rho$ and $\upsilon$ and different sample sizes.
+Precisely, we consider $\alpha=0.5$, $0.633$, $0.767$, $0.9$ and, for the Student-$t$ distribution, we consider the degrees of freedom $\upsilon=1$ and $15$ equally spaced values of the correlation $\rho$ in $[-0.99,0.99]$.
+With these parameters' values, the extremal coefficient $\theta$ (related to the Extremal-$t$ copula) takes values in $[1,2]$, where the lower and upper bounds represent the cases of complete dependence and independence.
+We also consider the sample sizes $n=50,100$.
+We repeat this experiment (the simulation and estimation considering different values of the parameters and the sample sizes) $1000$ times and we compute a Monte Carlo approximation of the Mean Integrated Squared Error (MISE), i.e.,

-where the first and second terms in the second line are known as integrated squared bias (ISB) and integrated variance (IV) \cite[Ch.
-6.3]{gentle2009}.
+where the first and second terms in the second line are known as Integrated Squared Bias (ISB) and Integrated Variance (IV) \citep[][Ch.
+6.3]{r21}.

-The results for the sample size $n=50$ are summarized in Figure \ref{fig:mise_gpwm_log_n50}.
+Figure \ref{fig:mise_gpwm_extt_n50} displays the results obtained with the GPWM-based estimators for the sample size $n=50$.
 The MISE, ISB and IV ($\times 1000$) of the GPWM-based estimators are reported from the first to the third row.
 The solid black, dashed green and dotted red lines report the results obtained estimating $A_\alpha$ with P, CFG and MD estimators, respectively.
 The results for the different values of $\alpha$ are reported along the columns.

-For each fixed value of $\alpha$ we see that IV is close to zero at the strongest dependence level ($\psi=0.1$), then it increases with the decrease of the dependence level ($\psi$ increases approaching one).